Hearing Dogs and Coronavirus

 Oshi has been perfecting his alert to a smoke alarm

-We are continuing to support our existing hearing dog partnerships, albeit remotely, and the adaptability shown by everyone who has a hearing dog has been remarkable.
+We are continuing to support our existing hearing dog partnerships remotely, and the adaptability shown by everyone who has a hearing dog has been remarkable.
 For each of them, their hearing dogs are an incredibly valuable source of companionship and comfort during these worrying times of increased isolation.
 Our dogs are expertly trained to deliver a wide range of bespoke soundwork skills to their deaf partner in the home – it’s often said that our clever hearing dogs do a huge amount of their work at home!
 So they are carrying on their amazing duties, alerting their deaf partners to important and life-saving sounds, which adds extra reassurance during these longer periods alone in one’s home.

 We have a fantastic group of supporters, volunteers and staff who have been incredibly flexible and above all, kind and understanding, which makes things much easier all-round.
+And we've really appreciated the many small gestures of kindness we've seen over the last few months.

 From all the team at Hearing Dogs for Deaf People – stay safe and well.